f-julie/bd-comparable-big-spender/README.md

 Now that our `Comparable` is ready for use let’s implement the `getTopServiceSpendForEachCustomer` method in the `AwsCustomerStatistics` class.
 Take a look at the Javadoc for the method to get started.
-When you think you have a working solution, try running the `sort-classroom-first-report` workflow to validate.
-You can also run the `GetTopTotalSpendsTest` class directly in IntelliJ.
+When you think you have a working solution, run the `GetTopTotalSpendsTest` class directly in IntelliJ.

 **Doneness criteria:**
 - You've made `CustomerServiceSpend` `Comparable`